Post by contributor, Christie

 - Bake at 300F for 12 minutes or longer if you like it crunchier like me.

 You can add any number of other dried fruits/nuts/etc. I usually spoon a hearty amount onto a bowl of yogurt and add some fruit.
 It would probably pair quite nicely with this Honey Sweetened Almond Poppy Seed Yoghurt.
+And if you’re looking for more granola based snacks, check out this Healthy Homemade Granola Bar recipe!

 My kiddos and husband are huge fans too, so we often enjoy afternoon parfaits together.
 I hope you will too!